-Art and publicity, dramatic, radio, social scrvice, and the purely social groups are available.
+Art and publicity, dramatics, radio, social service, and the purely social groups are available.
 Members are not necessarily limited to work in a special interest group, although this is usually desired.
-Projects of last year included: the SWL social dancing class, publication of the etiquette book "We Like it Done This Way at Michigan State College", and a weekly broadcast over the College station WKAR in conjunction with the Independent Men.
+Projects of last year included: the SWL social dancing class, publication of the etiquette book "We Like It Done This Way at Michigan State College," and a weekly broadcast over the College station WKAR in conjunction with the Independent Men.